Skip to main content

 • traceparent

-• Omni-Token-Count-Estimated (present only when the count fell back to a byte/4 approximation)
+• secapi-token-count-estimated (present only when the count fell back to a byte/4 approximation)

 MCP OAuth discovery endpoints

-These endpoints back the hosted MCP surface.
-They are not part of the primary human-auth flow — API keys cover every REST, SDK, and CLI client.
+These endpoints support hosted MCP.
+They are not part of the primary human-auth flow: API keys cover every REST, SDK, and CLI client.

 • protected resource metadata: https://api.secapi.ai/.well-known/oauth-protected-resource